-Comment: In 2019, the Foundation continued its initiative of broadening awareness among government members, conservation partners and supporters of the Foundation's mission and goals, and with the objective of increasing understanding of the Foundation's successes.
-During the 2019 grant review process each provincial advisory committee also took stock of the good quality funding proposals that each was unable to recommend for funding due to a limited funding pool.
+Comment: In 2020, the Foundation continued its initiative of broadening awareness among government members, conservation partners and supporters of the Foundation's mission and goals, and with the objective of increasing understanding of the Foundation's successes.
+During the 2020 grant review process each provincial advisory committee also took stock of the good quality funding proposals that each was unable to recommend for funding due to a limited funding pool.
 It is now more clearly understood that the Foundation is able to fund approximately one-half of the high-quality funding proposals it receives.
 This factor represents the basis to building support among decision makers for a larger trust fund to better respond to the need for conservation project funding across the five provinces.

-Throughout its twelve year experience, the Foundation has encouraged its applicants to improve the quality of project proposals to increase their chance of success in a competitive process.
-By 2018, it became clear that a significant majority of project proposals are of high quality and could warrant funding, subject to available funding.
-It is estimated that the current allocation of \$1.2 million is meeting approximately half of the reasonable demand for project funding.
+The Foundation has always encouraged its applicants to improve the quality of project proposals to increase their chance of success in a competitive process.
+As a result, today, the significant majority of project proposals are of high quality and deserving of funding, limited only by available funding.
+As noted earlier, it is estimated that the current allocation of \$1.2 million is meeting approximately half of the reasonable demand for project funding.
 This factor underpins the proposition that a larger trust fund is necessary to enable the funding of more projects aimed at improving the conservation status of Canadian wild Atlantic salmon populations.